 A tactical pen is a must-have for anyone who wants to build up their easy to carry survival gear for self defense.
-While it would probably never be chosen over a knife or a gun for defending yourself, it’s still a valuable self-defense tool to have in your arsenal.
+While it would probably never be chosen over a knife or a gun for defending yourself, it’s not just a pen: it’s a valuable self-defense weapon to have in your arsenal.

 What Is A Tactical Pen?

 At first glance, the tactical pen is the same as any other writing device.
-It’s a purely functional pen, but it’s also a tool built for self-defense based on the Kubotan.
+It’s a purely functional pen, complete with pocket clip (usually), but it’s also a tool built for self-defense based on the Kubotan.

-The tactical pen is a self-defense tool hidden in plain sight, especially useful for when other alternatives like tactical knives and pepper spray aren’t available.
-They are often built to be just as formidable when it comes to writing, too, often coming with waterproof and fireproof ink cartridges.
+Tactical pens are a self-defense tool hidden in plain sight, especially useful for when other alternatives like tactical knives and pepper spray aren’t available.
+They are often built to be just as formidable when it comes to writing, too, often coming with a waterproof rain ink cartridge.

 How To Use A Tactical Pen